FAForever/wiki-pages/Development/AI/AI-Modding.md

 }
 ```
 - Build order conditions and priorities
 A BuilderGroup contains various builder subtables.
-Each builder subtable can be used to tell the AI to build something if certain condtiions are satisfied.
+Each builder subtable can be used to tell the AI to build something if certain conditions are satisfied.

 The Priority variable in the builder subtable determines which builder will be done first (the highest priority is done first).
 I.e. the AI will loop through each builder within the buildergroup, check if the conditions are satisfied, and then try and build the builder (for which the conditions are satisfied) that has the highest priority.